StephenForte/Estimote-Cordova/doc/index.md

     under the License.
 -->

-# com.aylien.text
+# com.estimote.sdk

-This plugin exracts structured information and insights from text.
-Based on [AYLIEN Text Analysis API](http://aylien.com/text-api), it performs Summarization and Hashtag Suggestion for any piece of text (more features to be added soon).
+Estimote Beacon is a super small device.
+It has a powerful 32-bit ARM® Cortex M0 CPU with 256kB flash memory, accelerometer, temperature sensor and most importantly – a 2.4 GHz Bluetooth 4.0 Smart (also known as BLE or Bluetooth low energy) bidirectional radio

+You can think of the beacon as a small lighthouse tower that's installed in a fixed location and broadcasts its presence to all the ships (smartphones) around.
+They could be as close as 2 inches and as far as 230 feet (approx. 70 metres) away.

-The plugin defines a global `aylien` object, which defines various operations that are used for data extraction.
+The plugin is implemented on top of the Estimote native SDKs that lets you track beacon devices around you.
+It defines a global `estimote` object, which defines various operations that are used for tracking a beacon device.

 Although the object is in the global scope, it is not available until after the `deviceready` event.